Art Sterritt, former Executive Director, Coastal First Nations speaks at the announcement of the North and Central Coast LRMPs

 Forested swamps and several plant communities

 Black bear dens, as well as marbled murrelet, goshawk, great blue heron and saw-whet owl habitat

 The land use objectives were established under Haida Stewardship Law and BC’s land use objectives regulation.
 All existing forest stewardship and woodlot licence plans on Haida Gwaii were to conform to the new land use objectives by June 2011.
 The Haida Gwaii Land Use Objectives Order was a direct outcome of the 2007 Haida Gwaii Strategic Land Use Agreement.

-On May 9, 2014, the Haida Gwaii Management Council established a minor amendment to the 2010 order to add a new Northern Goshawk nest reserve, indicating that the Haida Gwaii Management Council has legal authority under the Haida Gwaii Reconciliation Act to amend orders and establish new orders.
+On September 21, 2017, the Haida Gwaii Management Council established a major amendment to the 2010 order, which had previously been amended in 2014.
+These amendments indicated that the Haida Gwaii Management Council has legal authority under the Haida Gwaii Reconciliation Act to amend orders and establish new orders.